- Toki Watching Tower and Observation Deck "Toki Terrace"

 -

-Restaurant Italian Cuisine
+Restaurant Italian Cuisinede Vinco Henjinmokko

 The restaurant "de Vinco" is directly run by Henjinmokko, which is known for its famous sausages.
 It offers European-style dishes centered around Italian cuisine at reasonable prices.
 Don't miss out on the pizza baked at a high temperature in a pizza oven, which is crispy on the outside and chewy on the inside, and pasta dishes served with scrupulously prepared sauce!
 The products of Henjinmokko are also served deliciously.
 The casual ambience with an open kitchen is also the reason for its popularity.